Bluetooth Protocol Stack

 Gaussian frequency shift-keying (GFSK) modulation scheme is implemented.

-The BLE PHY uses frequency-hopping spread spectrum (FHSS) to reduce interference and to counter the impact of fading channels.
-The time between frequency hops can vary from 7.5 ms to 4 s and is set at the connection time for each slave.
+The Bluetooth LE PHY uses frequency-hopping spread spectrum (FHSS) to reduce interference and to counter the impact of fading channels.
+The time between frequency hops can vary from 7.5 ms to 4 s and is set at the connection time for each Peripheral.

 Support for throughput at 1 Mbps is mandatory for specification version 4.x compliant devices.
 At a data rate of 1 Mbps, the transmission is uncoded.